Darkflame72/defectio/docs/migrating_discord.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Unlike Discord, self bots are allowed and are to a certain extent encouraged.
 These can be used to enhance and customise
 your Revolt experience.
-You have the option to login as a user or as a bot the two are functionality identical.
+You have the option to login as a user or a bot, both of which are functionally identical.
 The
 different connection methods are as follows:

     .. code-block:: python